resource-watch/nrt-scripts/upload_worldbank_data/README.md

 Please see the [Python script](https://github.com/resource-watch/nrt-scripts/blob/master/upload_worldbank_data/contents/main.py) for more details on this processing.

+###### Note: Pump Price for Diesel Fuel (ene.036.rw0) and Pump Price for Gasoline (ene.037.rw0) are no longer available on World Bank website.
+Marked as skipped since September 2024.

 **Adding new World Bank datasets to Resource Watch**

 Any time a new World Bank dataset is added to Resource Watch, it should be added using this script, if at all possible.
 To add a new dataset to this script, you can follow these steps: